 Can a Computer Write Shakespeare?

-Trevor Cox asks if technological advances have made it possible for a computer to write Shakespeare, or indeed to create any work of art that stands up to critical scrutiny.
+Professor Trevor Cox asks whether technological advances have made it possible for a computer to write Shakespeare.
+From 2014.

 Trevor Cox asks whether computers can ever be truly creative.

 An old adage says that a monkey sitting at a typewriter could eventually write Shakespeare.
 By the same token, could a computer ever create a work of art that could match Shakespeare's creativity?